 In partnership with our campus, radio station WJOB’s broadcast operations and streaming media center are located at the Center.

-Niaz Latif – Interim Vice Chancellor for Academic Affairs and Provost & Executive Director, Commercialization and Manufacturing Excellence Center
+Niaz Latif – Associate Vice Chancellor for Commercialization and Research & Executive Director, Commercialization and Manufacturing Excellence Center

 Mont Handley – Entrepreneur in Residence & Associate Director, Commercialization and Manufacturing Excellence Center